Hosted Voice FAQ

 What type of internet service bandwidth is required for VoIP?

 Typically, hosted VOIP communications require between 60k–100k of bandwidth per call.
 That equates to 1 MB of internet bandwidth for 10 simultaneous calls.
+Today’s VOIP technology is extremely reliable and has the same call quality or better then a traditional telephone system.

-What about service quality for VoIP?
+What about voice service quality for VoIP?

 Numerous factors can affect the service quality of hosted VoIP.
 While hosted VoIP technology has improved vastly in the last decade and call quality should be perfect, some factors can affect voice quality, namely the: